 Moreover, § 10-201 forbids a person from generally obstructing the passage of another person in a public place or acting in a manner that violates public peace rights.
 Additionally, citizens are further legally required to obey reasonable and legal orders from law enforcement officers.
 Certain areas in Maryland also set specific rules that fall under the umbrella of disorderly conduct.
 For example, in Worcester County, one can be charged with disorderly conduct for building a bonfire between the hours of 1 a.m. and 5 a.m. on a beach or other public place.

 Some of these cases are incorrectly charged and need to be litigated in court.
-Typical cases involve yelling, cursing and inappropriate behavior in public when impaired by alcohol.
-The police reports on this type charge needs to be analyzed intensely to determine if am improper arrest occurred because of officer frustration or misapplication of the law to punish the content of your speech, instead of the level of noise your speech reaches to disturb others.
+Typical cases involve yelling, cursing, and inappropriate behavior in public when impaired by alcohol.
+The police report will be analyzed to ascertain if the content of your speech incorrectly caused the arrest.
+The level of noise and whether it disturbed others is the core relevant factor.